donpowers/Tic-Tac-Toe-Client/README.md

 my arrays.
 I thanked the person and made some changes.
 Sunday, I finally was able to revisit the UI.
 I watch some videos on bootstrap, used the websites and started on making my UI better.
 Four hours later I was struggling with rows and colums and getting no where fast.
-I abandom that idea and decided time was running out.
+I abandon that idea and decided time was running out.
 I cleaned up my FE and called it a wrap, that is after I commented out all my console messages.
 Also, getting my images on the web, since for some reason they did not deploy, known issue?

 I think I made all the requirements.
-I code could be cleaned up a bit, some reuse could be done(determing game winner) and using some of the built in array features when parsing the games.
+I code could be cleaned up a bit, some reuse could be done(determining game winner) and using some of the built in array features when parsing the games.
 I don't think there are bugs, HA!

 Building the FE with bootstrap is something that I was not able to do.
 My plan,